jofoerster/habitsync/README.md

 - Email notifications as habit reminders (coming soon)

 ## Deployment

-### Docker
+### Docker (Quickstart for testing)

-Start locally using Docker with the following command.
-Login with username `test` and password `PASSWORD`.
+Start locally using Docker with the following command:
 ```
 docker run \
   -p 6842:6842 \